rolling-scopes-school/devops/modules/10.Containers/containers-workshop/intro.md

 * Delve into advanced Kubernetes concepts like ConfigMaps, Secrets, StatefulSets, and Helm for effective application configuration and management.

-**Part 6: Container Orchestration with Kubernetes**

-* Learn why container orchestration is essential and how Kubernetes excels at it.
-Explore scaling, load balancing, and configuration management in a Kubernetes environment.

 ### Prerequisites

 To make the most of this workshop, participants should have: